ros2-gbp/ign_ros2_control-release/doc/index.rst

   .. code-block:: xml

-    rocker --x11 --nvidia --name gz_ros2_control_demo gz_ros2_control:latest
+    rocker --x11 --nvidia --name ign_ros2_control_demo ign_ros2_control:latest

   The following commands allow the cart to be moved along the rail:

   .. code-block:: xml

-    docker exec -it gz_ros2_control_demo bash
+    docker exec -it ign_ros2_control_demo bash
     source /home/ros2_ws/install/setup.bash
-    ros2 run gz_ros2_control_demos example_position
+    ros2 run ign_ros2_control_demos example_position

-Add ros2_control tag to a URDF or SDF
+Add ros2_control tag to a URDF
 ==========================================

 Simple setup
 -----------------------------------------------------------

-To use *ros2_control* with your robot, you need to add some additional elements to your URDF or SDF.
+To use *ros2_control* with your robot, you need to add some additional elements to your URDF.
 You should include the tag ``<ros2_control>`` to access and control the robot interfaces.
 We should
 include: